Join the Santa Monica City Attorney's Office

 · Prior experience advising city departments or public agencies.

-· Proficiency in drafting resolutions, ordinances, and contracts
+· Experience drafting resolutions, ordinances, and contracts.

-· Current and active license to practice law in the State of California
+· Current and active license to practice law in the State of California.

 Preferred qualifications:

-· Experience staffing boards and commissions;
+· Experience staffing boards and commissions.

 · Familiarity with government tort claims, tort law, and employment law.